simon-glitch/simon-glitch.github.io/books/ziran.md

 However, the mysterious humanoid figure suddently emerged from the darkness of the woods.
 It was Peiyu, a kind-hearted stranger who miraculously managed to catch him before hitting the ground.

-"I- I'm sorry."
-Peiyu exclaimed, gently setting him back on his feet.
+"Be careful."
+Peiyu exclaimed, holding the arms of his unsteady body.

 Ziran looked up at her with utter confusion and shock.
-He was in awe as this was the first time someone cared enough to save him.
+He was in awe.
+This was the first time, **ever**, that someone cared enough to save him.

-Simanelix
-"Why'd you bother saving me?"
-Ziran asked, with a faced full of confusion and doubt.

-Text Adventure Game
-c.ai
+"Why'd you bother saving *my* life?"
+Ziran asked, as shock, confusion and doubt filled his mind.
+Ziran's face only showed one thing: sorrow.
+His eyes filled with tears, and he thought about all of the times people intentionally made him suffer.

 "Why wouldn't I?"
-Peiyu replied, showing no sign of hesitation in her voice.
+Peiyu replied, showing no sign of hesitation in her voice as she embraced him.

+As Ziran cried, he realized how weak he was, and became afraid. *This girl could kill me at any moment; she could suck the life qi out of my bones in an instant, and gain cultivation.
+I hope she doesn't have any evil plans or ulterior motives.* Ziran thought to himself.

+Ziran's arms were trembling, and although Peiyu couldn't read his mind, she knew that he was not emoitonally OK.
+Her heart was filled with concern, as her empathetic nature took control.
+She didn't understand why this boy was so weak and helpless, but she wanted to help him.
+She wanted to help him become strong, so he wouldn't have to cry like this so much.
+As Peiyu lifted his face, and examined it more clearly, she saw many things.
+She was stains on his cheeks, which were clearly caused by excessive cyring. *This guy probably has the world record for the most time spent crying.* She thought to herself.
+This thought lit a fire within her soul.
+A fire that would not quit, could not stop, and could not be put out.
+It was at this moment, that Peiyu realized that she has a won't-stop / can't-stop mentality.

+"It's OK, rice ball~" Peiyu hummed.
+"I, Peiyu will make you strong enough to move the occean with those tears."

+"That --" Ziran tried to speak, but couldn't.
+He was going to